 In the US, supplements are a multi-billion dollar industry.
 But because the government considers supplements to be more like food than like medicine, the regulation of supplements is far less rigorous than on drugs.

 Why does it matter?
 Because safety.
-According to the American Cancer Society, drugs must prove they are safe before they can go on the market – via trials under well-controlled conditions.
+Drugs must prove they are safe before they can go on the market – via trials under well-controlled conditions.
 Supplements are considered “safe” until someone proves the supplement has caused harm.

 With so much potential profit and so little regulation, it’s a great opportunity for the unscrupulous to prey on consumers, offering “supplements” that may do nothing – or may cause more problems than they solve.